 Most tours are free, while some might require a small fee for a ferry.

 The list of open lighthouses often varies year to year, so if you have your heart set on a specific lighthouse and see it on the list, make plans to see it while you can!

-In 2022, Maine Open Lighthouse Day will take place on September 10.
+In 2023, Maine Open Lighthouse Day took place on September 9.

 The list of lighthouses open to the public varies every year, but in past years has included such gems as:

 - Bass Head Harbor Lighthouse

 - Burnt Coat Harbor Lighthouse

 - Portland Head Light